 Veterans Affairs Medical Center Addictive Disorders Treatment Program is an addiction treatment center located at 1500 East Woodrow Wilson Drive, Unit 116-a4 in the 39216 zip code in Jackson, MS.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program include dialectical behavior therapy, cognitive behavioral therapy and motivational incentives.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program also specializes in detox services and offers residential benzodiazepines detox, inpatient cocaine detoxification and in-patient methamphetamines detoxification.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program provides 30 day inpatient heroin rehab, long-term heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for co-occurring mental health and heroin use, residential heroin abuse treatment and inpatient heroin detox.
-Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program provides naltrexone administration, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program include motivational interviewing, brief intervention and DBT.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detox and inpatient cocaine detoxification.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program provides residential heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and inpatient hospital heroin rehab.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis, inpatient heroin detox and residential heroin addiction treatment.
+Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Here are the full facility listing details on Veterans Affairs Medical Center Addictive Disorders Treatment Program in Jackson, MS: